Let me ask you:

 This works best when price action is clean, with obvious swing highs and lows.

-If price action isn’t too clean, this is when moving average could help…
+If price action isn’t too clean, this is when moving averages could help…

 I get a lot of questions by traders asking me, Rayner, which is the best moving average?